-While some organizations struggled to make this adjustment, others thrived under these circumstances, and it quickly became obvious that those who adapted and took advantage of new technologies were the ones to succeed.
-One particular technology that has seen a surge during the past 6 months has been cloud hosting, and when seeing the benefits it’s easy to understand why.
+Organizations are now used to quickly adapting due to the ever changing nature of business.
+When offices need to adapt to new situations, some quickly scramble to create ad-hoc solutions while others are well prepared for what lies ahead.
+Those who adapt and take advantage of new technologies are the ones to succeed.
+One particular technology that has seen a surge during the past 12 months has been Cloud hosting, and when seeing the benefits it’s easy to understand why.

-This migration to the cloud isn’t new, in fact cloud computing has grown significantly in the past few years, specifically because of its flexibility and benefits for employees.
-In fact, 85% of businesses worldwide are already making use of cloud technology to access their software applications and store their data.
+This migration to the Cloud isn’t new, in fact, Cloud computing has grown significantly in the past few years, specifically because of its flexibility and benefits for employees.
+85% of businesses worldwide are already making use of Cloud technology to access their software applications and store their data.

-The need for employees to work remotely this year only accelerated this growth, and with organizations choosing to remain entirely remote for the foreseeable future (or forever), cloud computing isn’t going anywhere.
+The need for employees to work remotely in the past 18 months only accelerated this growth, and with organizations choosing to remain entirely remote for the foreseeable future (or forever), Cloud computing isn’t going anywhere.

 The current state of the cloud